WebberZone/add-to-all/readme.txt

 == Changelog ==

 = 1.3.0 =
+* Features:
+	* New option to enable processing of shortcode in content, footer or feed HTML fields

 * Enhancements:
 	* New functions and filters for content, feed, header and footer
 	* Admin interface: switch between tabs without reloading